News and Events archive

 19th July 2017

 The TLANG project commissioned Women and Theatre to create a new show which represents and reimagines the outcomes of the research.
-The theatre company is presenting the show to community audiences in Birmingham, before touring London, Leeds, and Cardiff.
-The collaboration between TLANG and Women and Theatre provides an innovative means of engaging a wider constituency for the research, and expanding our understanding of communication in social life through the arts.
+The theatre company presented the show to community audiences in Birmingham, before touring London, Leeds, and Cardiff.
+The collaboration between TLANG and Women and Theatre provided an innovative means of engaging a wider constituency for the research, and expanded our understanding of communication in social life through the arts.

-The show is directed by award-winning artist Janice Connolly, B.E.M. (aka Mrs Barbara Nice).
-The show is free, but booking is required at https://macbirmingham.co.uk/event/summer-times.
+The show was directed by award-winning artist Janice Connolly, B.E.M. (aka Mrs Barbara Nice).

 Download the flyer for the event